bevyengine/bevy-website/content/learn/contribute/policies/ai.md

 We are broadly wary of AI's use in the development of Bevy, but tolerate careful human-driven AI use consistent with the above values.
-Originally, Bevy had a nearly complete ban on the use of AI, but, as discussed in [History](#appendix-history-and-rationale), this policy was modified due to the difficulty and stress of detecting AI use and concerns about long-term community health.

 In concrete terms, Bevy expects its community members to uphold the following norms around AI: